 During his trial in 2013, Tony McCluskie claimed he had argued with Gemma before physically assaulting her but could not remember the exact details of the murder, due to his heavy misuse of cannabis.
 He admitted manslaughter and was given a life sentence with a recommendation to serve at least 20 years.
-An explosion of rage in this case led to a brother murdering his sister and then going to extreme lengths through mutilating her body in an attempt to cover up his crime.
+An explosion of rage, in this case, led to a brother murdering his sister and then going to extreme lengths by mutilating her body in an attempt to cover up his crime.

-Sibling violence has long been an issue of debate and fights, both verbal and physical are generally seen as a normal part of family life with younger siblings battling with each other.
+Sibling violence has long been an issue of debate.
+Fighting between siblings, both verbal and physical are generally seen as a normal part of family life, especially younger siblings battling with each other.
 Sibling violence is the most common form of family violence, occurring up to five times more often that spousal violence or parental child abuse reports the New York Times.

-Furthermore, Dr Murray Straus writes in his book ‘Behind Closed Doors: Violence in the American Family‘ that 42% of siblings report physically harming their sibling including kicking and punching.
-Dr Susan Newman writes in her article ‘The Dark Side of Siblings’, for Psychology Today, that “the key for parents is to distinguish between what is sibling rivalry and what is sibling assault, be it physical or verbal and intervene when necessary”.
-This sort of advice of course is aimed at families with younger siblings living within the family home.
+Furthermore, Dr. Murray Straus writes in his book ‘Behind Closed Doors: Violence in the American Family‘ that 42% of siblings report physically harming their sibling at some point including kicking and punching.
+Dr. Susan Newman writes in her article ‘The Dark Side of Siblings’, for Psychology Today, that “the key for parents is to distinguish between what is sibling rivalry and what is sibling assault, be it physical or verbal and intervene when necessary”.
+This sort of advice, of course, is aimed at families with younger siblings living within the family home.

-A further shocking case of siblicide took place in Bristol, England in 2015.
-Becky Watts was a 16 year old teenager when she went missing on the 19 February.
+A further shocking case of siblicide took place in Bristol, England.
+Becky Watts was a 16-year-old teenager when she went missing on the 19 February 2015.
 A popular girl from a loving family who was not believed to have run away, concerns for her safety were present from the outset.

-Rather than a spontaneous act of rage, in this case, evidence of a sexual motive towards Becky Watt’s was uncovered along with pre-meditation with Nathan Mattews arriving at her house with stun guns ready to kidnap her.
-Dark fantasies between the pair had rolled over into reality with their target being Nathan’s innocent teen step-sister.
+Rather than a spontaneous act of rage, evidence of a sexual motive towards Becky Watts was uncovered along with pre-meditation.
+Nathan Matthews arrived at her house armed with stun guns ready to kidnap her.
+Dark fantasies between the Matthews and Hoare had rolled over into reality with their target being Nathan’s innocent teen step-sister.
 Nathan Matthews was sentenced to life imprisonment after being convicted of murder.
 His girlfriend, Shauna Hoare, was convicted of manslaughter and sentenced to 17 years in prison.

 - O’Connor, A. “When the Bully Is a Sibling”.
 New York Times Blogs.
 Published 17 June 2013